thombashi/sqlitebiter/docs/pages/installation.rst

       -h, --help              Show this message and exit.

     Commands:
-      configure  Configure the following application settings:...
-      file       Convert tabular data within...
+      completion  A helper command to setup command completion. configure   Configure the following application settings: (1) Default... file        Convert tabular data within CSV/Excel/HTML/JSON/Jupyter...
-      gs         Convert a spreadsheet in Google Sheets to a... url        Scrape tabular data from a URL and convert...
+      gs          Convert a spreadsheet in Google Sheets to a SQLite database... url         Scrape tabular data from a URL and convert data to a SQLite...

 Installation for macOS via Homebrew